 - One Night as a Pro Sports Photographer

 Phil Hillyard is one of Australia’s leading professional sports photographers.
-To find out more about Phil’s unique experiences in the industry, we invited Canon Collective member, and sports photography fan, Mark Wong, to ask him a few questions.
+To find out more about Phil’s unique experiences in the industry, we invited Canon Photographer, and sports photography fan, Mark Wong, to ask him a few questions.

 How did you get started in sports photography?